jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-52.md

 After the air-aether particles were more worn down, they occupied less space than before.
 - Thus, they did not extend to the centers.
-- Instead, they receded equally from them in all directions.
+- Instead, they moved away equally from them in all directions.

 They left spherical spaces there to be filled by the fire-aether flowing in from all the surrounding areas.